OH HENRY! Mr. soccer finalist's hat trick cements Austin's trip to Section 1A title game - Austin Daily Herald

 Casey Berg had three saves in the win for the Packers.

-Austin will now play either No. 2 Dover-Eyota (14-0 overall) in the Section 1A title game in Saint Charles at 7 p.m.
+Austin will now play No. 2 Dover-Eyota (14-0 overall) in the Section 1A title game in Saint Charles at 7 p.m.
 Wednesday.

 That game will be the final contest of the season for the Packers, who have won three straight Section 1A titles.